Our Mission

 Don’t Assume Graduates Are Equipped—Just Because They Graduated

-High school and travel programs may look like they’re developing student-athletes—but the system is falling short.
+High school and travel programs may look like they’re developing student-athletes, but the system is falling short in critical ways.

 Alarming Injury Rates

-Over 57% of youth baseball injuries are overuse-related, driven by unsafe training methods, poor development models, and a lack of recovery practices.
+Over 57% of youth baseball injuries are overuse-related, driven by unsafe training methods and lack of proper recovery.

 (Source: American Orthopaedic Society for Sports Medicine)